 If you didn’t say you were hiring employees but are planning to do so now, you need to remember to refile your Business License Application so that the Department of Employment Security and Department of Labor & Industries can set up your employer/employee accounts.
 Reports need to be filed quarterly with the state as well as the IRS if you have employees.

 Every new employee is required to complete the federal I-9 Employment Eligibility Verification Form within three days of hire as well as an IRS W-4 Form.
 Every new hire or rehire needs to be reported to the Department of Social and Health Services New Hire Reporting Program within 20 days of the hiring date.

 If you have employees working for you on-site, you need to create a safety plan.
 To find out more about that, visit this page.

 Adding independent contractors to the team needs careful consideration.
 The definitions are pretty strict so you need to make sure they are truly independent contractors.
-This means that they are in business for themselves, are licensed, actively market their services, have multiple clients or customers, perform work that is outside your normal business activities, and direct their own work with little to no supervision.
+This means that they are in business for themselves, are licensed, actively market their services to prospective clients other than you, have multiple clients or customers, perform work that is outside your normal business activities, and direct their own work with little to no supervision.